sltong/htmx/www/extensions/alpine-morph.md

 </body>
 ```

-In the above example, all the Alpine x-data states (count, replaced, and message) are preserved even the entire Alpine component is swapped.
+In the above example, all the Alpine x-data states (count, replaced, and message) are preserved even though the entire Alpine component is swapped.

 #### Source